zbrozo/3d-objects-generator-and-viewer/README.md

 1. Cube
 - params (--a): size (default 50)

-_--a option can be avoided and values can written immediately after type name_
+_--a option can be avoided and values can be written immediately after type name_

 2. CubeExt - cube made of component objects located on each face
 - component name used on each face (--c)
 - component params (--p): _depends on used component_
 - face params (--f): translation-x translation-y translation-z (default 0 0 0)

+_Value in f and p can be negative_

 3. Thorus
 - params (--a): circle-amount ring-amount circle-radius circle-offset

+_--a option can be avoided and values can be written immediately after type name_

 - sinus params (--s): circle-multiply-x circle-amp-x circle-multiply-y circle-amp-y circle-multiply-z circle-amp-z ring-step-x ring-amp-x ring step-y ring-amp-y ring-step-z ring-amp-z
 - prefer triangle faces over rectanges or other kind (--3): no values